-“A charming estate bungalow, a little corner of England, set in tropical gardens and mountain tea plantations only half an hour south of Kandy”
+“A charming plantation bungalow, a little corner of England, set in tropical gardens in the hills high above Kandy”

 - A lovely infinity pool with that dreamy backdrop of highland tea gardens and distant blue mountains

-- Lazing on a veranda, admiring the wildlife in the gardens - a profusion of fruit and flowers, birds and butterflies
+- The tropical garden wildlife: a profusion of fruit and flowers, birds and butterflies

-- An easygoing, convivial atmosphere - more house party than hotel
+- An easygoing, convivial atmosphere - more elegant house party than hotel

-- The highland weather.
-OK, so it rains now and then, but it’s cooler than the coast, and not as chilly as the higher hill country
+- The highland weather: cooler than the coast and not as chilly as the higher hill country

-- Though friendly and helpful, the service can be a little laid-back at times
+- Though friendly and helpful, the service can be a little laid-back when the hotel is quiet

 - The neighbouring tea factory can be a bit noisy (mostly the rumble of vehicles and machinery)

-- There’s no air-conditioning in the rooms, but at 2,500ft up, you don’t really need it
+- There’s no air conditioning, but at 2,500ft up you don’t really need it

 Best time to go